-The HOLD pin is used to suspend transmission to the 25LC512 while in the middle of a serial sequence without having to re-transmit the entire sequence over again.
+The HOLD pin is used to suspend transmission to the 25AA1024 while in the middle of a serial sequence without having to retransmit the entire sequence again.
 It must be held high any time this function is not being used.
 Once the device is selected and a serial sequence is underway, the HOLD pin may be pulled low to pause further serial communication without resetting the serial sequence.

-The HOLD pin should be brought low while SCK is low, otherwise the HOLD function will not be invoked until the next SCK high-to-low transition.
-The 25LC512 must remain selected during this sequence.
-The SI and SCK levels are "don't cares" during the time the device is paused and any transitions on these pins will be ignored.
-To resume serial communication, HOLD should be brought high while the SCK pin is low, otherwise, serial communication will not be resumed until the next SCK high-to-low transition.
+The HOLD pin must be brought low while SCK is low, otherwise the HOLD function will not be invoked until the next SCK high-to-low transition.
+The 25AA1024 must remain selected during this sequence.
+The SI, SCK and SO pins are in a high-impedance state during the time the device is paused and transitions on these pins will be ignored.
+To resume serial communication, HOLD must be brought high while the SCK pin is low, otherwise serial communication will not resume.
+Pulling the HOLD line low at any time will tri-state the SO line.